fb-pixel

 Why listeners choose Frusciante over shredders (skill ≠ music)

-Here’s a reality check most shredders refuse to accept:
+Here is a reality check many shredders still refuse to accept:

-Most normal listeners don’t care how difficult your guitar playing is.
+Most normal listeners do not care how difficult your guitar playing is.

 They care about what the music does to them.